cdcabrera/curiosity-frontend/CONTRIBUTING.md

 - **`/workflow product`** - Typing this in agent chat should trigger adding a product configuration through a question/answer sequence.

+##### Customizing developer experience

+As developers, we often have our own flavor of working, and now that includes with AI agents.
+To that point we've added agent guidance to allow customization through a gitignored `GUIDELINES.local.md` file.
+If you, as a developer, come across refinements that can be added to the guidelines, you're encouraged to contribute.

 #### Agent Section

 As an agent working with this codebase, this repository contains a hierarchical guidelines system: